quicwg/multipath/draft-ietf-quic-multipath.md

 probing packet is received on a new path before sending the CONNECTION_CLOSE frame.

+Note that PATH_ABANDON frame is also used as a signal for the retirement of the associated Path Identifier.
+When endpoint received PATH_ABANDON frame, it SHOULD not use the associated Path Identifier in future packets, it can only use the Path ID in ACK_MP frames for inflight packets or in MP_RETIRE_CONNECTION_ID frames for CID retirement.

 ### Refusing a New Path

 An endpoint may deny the establishment of a new path initiated by its peer during the address validation procedure.
 According to
 {{QUIC-TRANSPORT}}, the standard way to deny the establishment of a path is to not send a PATH_RESPONSE in response to the peer's PATH_CHALLENGE.

+If endpoint fails to validate a path and consume an available Path Identifier, it SHOULD send a PATH_ABANDON frame to retire the associated Path Identifier.

 ### Allocating, Consuming and Retiring Connection IDs {#consume-retire-cid}